Lumbee: Petitioning for full federal recognition

-2020 Presidential Election
+2020 presidential election

-During the 2020 Presidential Election campaign, then-candidate Joe Biden announced, on October 8, 2020, his support for federal recognition of the Lumbee tribe by pledging his backing to the Lumbee Recognition Act.
-Two weeks later, on October 21, 2020, President Donald Trump also announced his support for federal recognition of the tribe via the same legislation.
+During the 2020 United States presidential election campaign, then-candidate Joe Biden announced, on October 8, 2020, his support for federal recognition of the Lumbee tribe by pledging his backing to the Lumbee Recognition Act.
+On October 21, 2020, President Donald Trump announced his support for federal recognition of the tribe via the same legislation.
 The following weekend, Trump held a rally in Robeson County to shore up support among Native Americans.
 During the rally, Trump stated that "[The] Lumbee Nation is forgotten no more!"
 Trump's rally was significant in that it was the first official visit to Robeson County by a sitting US President in history.

 Historically most of Robeson County had trended Democratic, voting for Barack Obama by an 18 point margin in 2012.
 However, Donald Trump carried the county narrowly in 2016, winning by a 5 point margin over Hillary Clinton.
 In 2020, his margin of victory increased dramatically to an 18 point victory over Biden.
 Many attribute this swing in Trump's favor to his visit and explicit support for recognition of the tribe by the federal government.

 Theories of origins

 Lost Colony of Roanoke

-In 1885, the Democratic politician Hamilton MacMillan proposed the theory that the Native inhabitants of Robeson County were descendants of England's "Lost Colony of Roanoke", who intermarried with what he described as the "Croatan Indians."
+In 1888, Hamilton McMillan proposed the Native inhabitants of Robeson County were descendants of England's "Lost Colony of Roanoke", who intermarried with what he described as the "Croatan Indians."
 The Roanoke colony disappeared during a difficult winter, but the colonists reportedly left the word "Croatan" carved into a tree, hence the name MacMillan gave to the proto Lumbee.

-MacMillan's theory was part of a Reconstruction era effort to woo the proto Lumbee to the Democratic Party by creating an "Indian" school system that would free these new "Croatan Indians" from sending their children to school with the children of the recently emancipated slaves.
+MacMillan's theory may have been part of a cynical effort to woo Lumbee voters to the Democratic Party by creating a segregated Indian school system separate from the school system for African Americans.

 By the early 1900s, Robeson County whites used "Cro" as a racial epithet to describe their "Indian" neighbors.
 The Lost Colony theory of origins fell out of favor in the early twentieth century.
-"Croatan" was dropped from their tribal name and replaced by "Indians of Robeson County", although Lumbee historian Adolph Dial continued to advocate for the theory in the 1980s.
+"Croatan" was dropped from their name and they became known as the "Indians of Robeson County" in 1911.

+Lumbee historian Adolph Dial continued to advocate for the lost colony theory until his death in the 1990s.
+Lumbee historian Malinda Mayor Lowery "is highly skeptical" of the theory.